-Generally speaking, a habit is formed through a self-reinforcing loop.
+As we saw in the paragraph above, generally speaking, a habit is formed through a self-reinforcing loop.

 You’ve got a trigger that leads to a routine that leads to a certain effect – good or bad.
 (This book on how habits work by Charles Duhigg provides more info if you’re interested – highly recommend it, very interesting read!)

+If you want to learn how to stop bad habits, it is time for some experimentation on our own.
 Let’s say you have a habit that’s toxic to you, like a vice, a defensive reaction to critique, lashing out when feeling smothered by your significant other, or any other behavior that gets in the way of you getting stuff done and becoming the person you want to be.